gurbaaz27/bank-account-statement-visualiser/README.md

 ## Help Log

 ```
-usage: main.py [-h] [--account-name] accountfile
+usage: main.py [-h] [--account-name] bank accountfile

-Quickly view your expenses and earnings from account statement provided by SBI.
+Quickly view your expenses and earnings from account statement provided by your bank.

 positional arguments:
-  accountfile     Absolute path for your account statement excel file.
-Download the account statement in excel format
+  bank            Your account statement's bank.
+Current options: SBI, HDFC
-                  from SBI portal and use it here.
+  accountfile     Absolute path for your account statement xls file.
+Download the account statement in excel format from your bank portal and use it here.

 optional arguments:
   -h, --help      show this help message and exit
   --account-name  Annotate account name on the plot
 ```

 ## Demo Usage

 ```
-python main.py <csvfile>
+python main.py <bank> <csvfile>

 Account Name         : Xxxx
 Address              : Xxxx